-Chinese takeout favorite Hunan Chicken is an easy classic Chinese stir-fry dish with garlic, ginger, broccoli, bamboo shoots and mushrooms in a garlic and ginger spicy stir fry sauce.
+Chinese takeout favorite Hunan Chicken is an easy stir-fry with garlic, ginger, broccoli, and bamboo shoots in a garlic-ginger spicy sauce.

 One of the traditional takeout things about chicken stir fries is how they have chicken that looks like it was almost shaved, similar to Mongolian Beef in restaurants.
 The trick to this is to freeze the chicken for about one hour.
 Once you do you can very easily slice the chicken very thinly against the grain.
 Since the slices are so thin you’ll find that even though it was in the freezer, it will come back to a good cooking temperature very quickly.

-Hunan sauce is made of garlic, ginger, chili paste and an oyster and soy sauce based sauce that is made in just minutes.
+Hunan sauce is made of rice wine vinegar, sugar, chili paste and an oyster and soy sauce based sauce that is made in just minutes.
 Chicken broth adds some bulk to the sauce and cornstarch helps to thicken the mixture quickly.

 Hunan Chicken, while popular, is sometimes just categorized as a Chinese Chicken Stir Fry as the sauce is very similar to most peoples classic stir fries.
 Because of that it often gets overlooked for more popular items on a Chinese restaurant’s menu.
 Let’s examine the two other recipes it most often gets mistaken for:

 Hunan Chicken is a stir-fried dish that is just coated in a dusting of cornstarch with a spicy chili paste sauce coating a mixture of vegetables.
 Szechuan Chicken is generally battered and fried before being added to a pan of stir fried vegetables and coated in a much sweeter sauce than Hunan chicken.